cylc/cylc-doc/src/glossary.rst

       - ``:succeeded``, or ``:failed``

+   prerequisite
+   task prerequisite
+      A task's prerequisites are the :term:`outputs <task outputs>` of parent tasks upstream in the graph that must be completed before it can run.
+Tasks are said to "depend on" their prerequisites, hence the term :term:`dependency graph <graph>`.

+      Tasks can depend on :term:`external triggers <xtrigger>` as well as the outputs of other, upstream, tasks.

+   output
    task output
-      Task outputs mark the progression of a :term:`task` from waiting (for prerequisites to be satisfied) through to success or failure at run time.
-Tasks can trigger off upstream task outputs in the :term:`graph`.
+      Task outputs mark the progression of a :term:`task` from waiting (for :term:`prerequisites <prerequisite>` to be satisfied) through to success or failure at run time.
+Tasks can trigger off of upstream task outputs in the :term:`graph`.

       Outputs are written as ``task-name:output`` in the :term:`graph`, and can be :term:`required <required output>` or :term:`optional <optional output>`.